INFORMATION AND LIBRARY SCIENCE (INLS)

 Doctoral standing required.
 Presentation and discussion of research issues, questions, methods, analytical approaches by students, faculty, or visitors.

-Permission of the instructor.
 Doctoral students will observe and work with faculty in the classroom to gain foundational teaching skills.
-Students may practice designing a class session or exercise, leading a class, and/or grading.
+Students may gain supervised experience designing class sessions, exercises, leading class, and/or grading assignments.

 Doctoral or advanced master's standing required.
 Discussion and critique of the structural components and processes utilized in theory development.
 Seminar provides knowledge relating to the various stages of theory building.

-Doctoral standing required.
-For doctoral students currently involved in teaching activities, these regular seminar meetings are designed to discuss relevant literature and aspects of the teaching experience.
+For doctoral students currently involved in teaching activities, these regular seminar meetings are designed to discuss aspects of the teaching experience including course planning, responding to student needs, grading issues, and fostering student engagement.

 Exploration of an advanced special topic not otherwise covered in the curriculum.
 Previous offering of these courses does not predict their future availability; new courses may replace these.